craftingcity/The-Known-World/Hobgoblin Specifics.md

 Hobgoblins are a #gobliniod race.
 This means a few things;
 - They have a legitimate claim to being "here first", given that humans and elves and dwarves "came" here when [[Tetrimoc]] fell.
 - They are born of planscape; giving and begetting thing one
+- They are sibling to the other two #goblinoid races

+# Who Are the Hobgoblins
+The Hobgoblins are
+# Some Fun Facts
 - Hobgoblins and Humans cannot have children, or at least couldn't until [[Arthur Simonson|Arthur]]